X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 #### Function Name: MEMTOP

 Purpose: Get/Set top of RAM, number of usable RAM banks.
 Call address: $FF99
-Communication registers: .A, .X, .Y
+Communication registers: P (Carry), .A, .X, .Y
 Registers affected: .A, .X, .Y

 **Description:** Original C64 function which gets or sets the top of the usable address in RAM.
-On the X16, it additionally provides the number of RAM banks available on the system.
+On the X16, it additionally provides the number of RAM banks available on the system and can even be used to set this value after boot if desired.

-To set the top of RAM, clear the carry flag.
+To set the top of RAM, and the number of available banks, clear the carry flag.

-To get top of RAM and the number of available
-RAM banks, set carry flag.
+To get the top of RAM and the number of available banks, set carry flag.

 **Getting the number of usable RAM banks:**